 Define exactly how your editors and marketers will be using the CMS.
 Once you have established your use cases, you can shortlist platforms that make these operations easy and intuitive.

 One important thing to look for in a CMS is whether it helps your users automatically become more effective.
 For example, a platform that has automatic A/B testing or that automatically personalizes content can enable users to get results faster.
 Or to do things they couldn’t before.
 You can also learn what real users think of their CMS by reading reviews.
 On G2 Crowd, for example, you can see how users rate Episerver CMS vs. Sitecore Web Experience Manager.
+And in this comparison of Episerver vs. Sitecore, you will see some customers who have made the move from Sitecore to Episerver.

 3. Choosing technology that limits growth